Older Christian Singles and Celibacy (There Are No Consequences for Sexual Sin)

 To paraphrase this other female blogger, she said that the Bible is “not clear at all that sex outside of marriage is sinful or wrong.”
 I disagree.
 The Bible is pretty clear about the topic.

-My stance, however, is that I think it’s unfair and unrealistic to expect any Christian over the age of 30 to remain perpetually chaste, regardless of the Bible’s teaching on the matter.
+My stance, however, is that I think it’s unfair and unrealistic (I’m not sure what word to use to describe this) to expect any Christian over the age of 30 to remain perpetually chaste, regardless of the Bible’s teaching on the matter.

 In the past few years, I have watched many, many Christian television programs where people are interviewed about their struggles in life, and how they believe God helped them with that struggle or delivered them from it.

 Many of these people I am speaking of are Christian women who were very promiscuous in their 20s and some into their 30s.
 Some worked at strip clubs, appeared in X-rated films, and some literally worked as prostitutes.

 Some of these women were Christians (they had accepted Christ in childhood but had drifted away during their teen years).

 Some did not convert to Christianity until their 30s or later.